What medical conditions qualify?

-No, currently DC requires registered patients be DC residents.
+No, currently DC requires physicians in DC to issue recommendations for DC residents only.
 Herbal Alternatives hopes the District will expand the program to allow all patients who are treated by District physicians access to the program.

 Who is permitted inside the dispensary?

-Only DC registered patients and caregivers who have chosen Herbal Alternatives are allowed inside the dispensary.
+All DC registered patients and caregivers and medical cardholders from states recognized by the D.C.
+Department of Health.
 Your registration card and photo ID must be presented for every visit.
 Companions may accompany patients to the dispensary floor but are not allowed inside the dispensary unless registered as a caregiver.

 What is pre-ordering?

 When you are in a rush, or simply know exactly what you want, you may contact Herbal Alternatives ahead of time to let us know what you would like prepared for pick-up.
 We will package and invoice your order so that when you arrive you need only present your registration card and photo ID and pay for your purchase.
 Pre-orders may be phoned in, emailed or completed on-line.
 Emailed and on-line requests will receive an email or text confirmation when the order is ready.
 Pre-order requests should be submitted at least 30 minutes before opening.

 No appointment is required.
 We do, however, recommend that patients with a limited knowledge of medical cannabis make an appointment for their first visit.